-The Florida Fish and Wildlife Conservation Commission (FWC) is responsible for enforcement of shellfish regulations.
-Information on licenses required to engage in commercial harvest, harvest seasons, and gear or bag limits may be obtained from FWC offices.
-View specific FWC requirements for commercial oyster harvesting.
+The Florida Fish and Wildlife Conservation Commission (FWC) is responsible for enforcement of wild shellfish harvest regulations.
+Information on licenses required to engage in commercial harvest, harvest seasons, and gear or bag limits may can be obtained by visiting MyFWC.com/fishing/saltwater/commercial/oysters/ or by calling the Division of Marine Fisheries Management at (850) 487-0554.